Get Answers To Your Tax Questions

 The amount withheld is payment for your tax liability, which will be determined when you file your return.
 If you withhold less than your tax liability, you'll usually owe when you file your return.
 If you withhold more than your tax liability, you'll receive a refund.

 A dependent is an example of a personal allowance.
-On your W-4, you can claim 1 personal allowance for every dependent.
-You can also add to your personal allowances when you know of certain situations which will reduce your overall tax liability.
-Examples of such situations include:
+On your W-4, you can claim one personal allowance for every dependent.
+You can also add to your personal allowances when you know some situations reduce your tax liability.
+Examples include: